-Project managers who identify project risks very well do the following things:
+Project managers who identify project risks have some healthy habits:

 - First, project managers clarify what they mean by project risk.

 - Second, they use a variety of risk identification tools and techniques, not just one.

 - Third, they write the risks in a consistent format.

 - Fourth, project managers engage the right stakeholders.

 - Fifth, they look beyond the obvious risks.
 Look around the corners.

 - Lastly, project managers capture their project risks in a central repository.

 But you’re probably wondering: How do I actually do this?
 How can I identify and capture project risks in a manner that creates value for my projects?